 However, if we want to connect devices 2 and 3, we’ll have to first break the connection between devices 1-2 and 3-4 as shown below.

-So we had to develop our own protocol which allows P2P network creation using Bluetooth, supports the data exchange without breaking connection, and allows 6 devices to be connected to the network simultaneously.
+So we had to develop our own protocol which allows P2P network creation using Bluetooth.
+This protocol should also support the data exchange without breaking connection.
+And it should allow for connecting 6 devices to the network simultaneously.

 In such network each device can exchange data with other devices in real time.
-When a new device is added to the network, the connection doesn’t break.
+When the user adds a new device to the network, the connection doesn’t break.

 The first step in building such a network is discovery.
-Each devices connected to the network should be able to quickly discover devices in his close vicinity which are ready to connect.
-These discovered devices are then used to form a p2p network and to accept data transfer requests.
+All devices connected to the network should be able to quickly discover devices in his close vicinity which are ready to connect.
+Then we use these discovered devices to form a p2p network and to accept data transfer requests.
 Making a fast discovery process turns out to be a non-trivial task at all, because the standard methods of discovering and connecting devices require manual involvement from the user: